 This occurs when endolymph leaks into the middle ear.
 It usually only occurs following trauma such as a head injury or a sudden pressure change (i.e., from scuba diving).
 Symptoms include nausea, dizziness, and growing increasingly unsteady when active.
 Symptoms should subside when at rest.
 It is possible for a baby to be born with this condition.

-If you suffer from chronic vertigo or any of the other balance problems discussed above, you may be searching for a natural way to deal with your symptoms.
+If you suffer from chronic vertigo or any of the other balance disorders discussed above, you may be searching for a natural way to deal with your symptoms.
 We’d like to introduce you to upper cervical chiropractic.
 How does a gentle adjustment of the top bone of the spine help with balance and spatial orientation issues?

 The C1 vertebra (atlas) protects the brainstem.
 However, a misalignment can put pressure on the brainstem, an integral part of receiving signals from the vestibular nerve.
 Also, a misalignment in this area can affect blood flow to the brain.